 I brought those Kef T27s to Maui, thinking I’d build the LS3/5As there with some Kef B110 drivers I planned to scavenge from a salvage pair of Kef 104/2s that had been given to me.
 When I went to remove those B110s from the cabinet it became immediately obvious there was something very wrong.
 In fact, the B110’s Kef used in their 104/2s was integrated into the cabinet, rather than bolted onto the baffle.
 I soon realized that it was impossible to remove the B110s from their integrated and filled cabinet without destroying them, so back to Canada my cherished T27s went.

 Nearly a year passed, I found a good deal on a perfect pair of stands for my future LS3/5As, but still all I had were tweeters and stands.
-Finally I got motivated, sourced the rest of the parts (mostly from England), ordered a soldering iron and rosin core solder, and got started.
-I was further delayed by incorrect parts arriving from England, reordering… the usual DIY kind of stuff.
+Finally I got motivated, purchased a Falcon Acoustics (from England) kit for everything but the T27s, ordered a soldering iron and rosin core solder, and got started.
+I was further delayed by incorrect parts arriving, reordering… the usual DIY kind of stuff.

 Then one day I was staring at everything I needed laid out on my kitchen table and thought, “today is the day, I’m gonna be listening to these tonight.”